-The following E-Rules govern the electronic filing of documents in cases before the United States Court of Appeals for Veterans Claims (the Court).
+The following E-Rules govern the submission of documents through the CM/ECF system in cases before the U.S. Court of Appeals for Veterans Claims (the Court).
 These E-Rules may be amended from time to time, with or without prior notice, by further order of the Court.
 The Court may deviate from these E-Rules in specific cases as deemed appropriate.